petuum/autodist/docs/usage/tutorials/get-started.md

 ### Step 2: Add AutoDist APIs

 Given TensorFlow code (either TF1.x or TF2.x) for training a model in graph mode, we can easily modify it to train in a distributed fashion.
-All we have to do is make the following 3 changes (marked by inline comments):
+Based on the  <code>[AutoDist](../../api/autodist.autodist)</code> interfaces, all we have to do is make the following 3 changes (marked by inline comments):

 ```python
 import numpy as np